Automating Android Build Repair: Bridging the Reasoning-Execution Gap in LLM Agents with Domain-Specific Tools: Results and Discussions

 \subsection{Impact of domain-specific tools}

 We study the impact of the domain-specific tools, which are all abstractions of shell commands.
-We evaluated agents equipped with different tool combinations, from the most general (\texttt{shell}) to the most specific (\texttt{TOOL\_A}).
+We evaluated agents equipped with different tool combinations, from the most general (\texttt{shell}) to the most specific (\texttt{run\_build}).
 The results are shown in Table \ref{tab:domain_tools}.
 For ablations, LLMs are budgeted to 30 calls per task.

 Our results show a clear trend of \textbf{improved performance as tools become more specific}.
 The agent with only the shell tool improves over the baseline.
-However, performance increases with the more abstract \texttt{TOOL\_B} tool and is highest with the most specific tool, \texttt{TOOL\_A}.
-This result is particularly notable because \texttt{shell} is a superset of \texttt{TOOL\_B}, which is a superset of \texttt{TOOL\_A}.
+However, performance increases with the more abstract \texttt{run\_gradle} tool and is highest with the most specific tool, \texttt{run\_build}.
+This result is particularly notable because \texttt{shell} is a superset of \texttt{run\_gradle}, which is a superset of \texttt{run\_build}.
 The agent is most effective when given the most constrained, highest-abstraction tool, suggesting the performance gain comes from focus, not just capability.
-Performance further improved as tools were combined, with our full method achieving the highest resolve rate and demonstrating the value of well-designed shell abstractions.
+Performance further improved as tools were combined, with our full method (Build+Gradle+Java) achieving the highest resolve rate and demonstrating the value of well-designed shell abstractions.
 Furthermore, our full method, which excludes the shell, outperforms the combination that includes it (74.0\% vs 70.7\%), suggesting that a constrained and relevant toolset is more effective than an unrestricted one.
 These observations align with findings in~\citet{wang2023voyager}, where specialized toolsets enable continuous performance improvement while more generic agents plateau.

 These results validate our \textit{Tool Bridging} strategy, which bridges the gap between an LLM's high-level knowledge and its low-level execution.
 The shell-based agent's behavior suggests such a gap exists.
 Table \ref{tab:tool_usage_counts} shows it frequently attempts the correct raw commands for building (20.7\%) and changing Java versions (13.3\%), yet its low pass rate (Table \ref{tab:main_results_wide}) demonstrates it struggles to apply them effectively in a raw shell.
 This pattern suggests the agent possesses the high-level knowledge of \textit{what} operations are needed but struggles to \textit{correctly sequence and apply} those operations.
 We illustrate these patterns in our case studies where the shell-based agent becomes trapped by misleading logs or reverts correct fixes (Appendix \ref{app:case_studies}).